ISLAMIC BELIEFS, PRINCIPLES AND CULTURES

 About Course

-This course provides a comprehensive understanding of Islam, examining its fundamental texts, core rituals, and major schools of thought.
-Students will explore the historical contexts of Islam’s development, its evolution over time, and its significance for Muslims.
-Through a critical analysis of primary sources, including the Quran and Hadith, students will gain insight into the core principles and values of Islam.
+This course provides a comprehensive understanding of Islam, exploring its fundamental texts, core rituals, and major schools of thought.
+Students will examine the historical development of Islam, its evolution over time, and its significance for Muslims.
+Through critical analysis of primary sources, including the Quran and Hadith, students will gain insight into Islam’s core principles and values.
+The course covers key topics such as the life and teachings of the Prophet Muhammad, Islamic law and jurisprudence, the role of women, and the relationship between Islam and politics.
+By the end of the course, students will have gained a nuanced understanding of Islam, its history, and its significance for Muslims and the world at large.

-Course Objectives
+Course Objectives:

 Course Content